• Home

 Cost

 Decide what you’ll be using your rototiller for and how often you’ll be using it.
-Is it something you need or want to invest money into?
+Is it something you need or want to invest money in?
 If the answer is no, you may get away with purchasing a less expensive option.
-Tillers come in a wide variety of price points depending on things such as brand, size, and features.
+Tillers come in a wide variety of price points depending on brand, size, and features.

 Post-purchase information